gemtools/gemtools/Readme.md

     sudo apt-get install make gcc libbz2-dev

 For the python part, the library will work both with Python 2.6 and Python 2.7.
-In order to compile the the C binding, you need to have [Cython](http://www.cython.org/) installed, as well as the python header files.
+In order to compile the the C binding, you need to have the python header files installed.

 Here is an example of how you can install the necessary dependencies to build the Python library on a Debian/Ubuntu system: